clemenko/hobbyfarm/ic-workshop.md

 ## RKE2 - Install - rocky

 If you are bored you can read the [docs](https://docs.rke2.io/).
 For speed, we are completing an online installation.

-There is another git repository with all the air-gapping instructions [https://github.com/clemenko/rke_airgap_install](https://github.com/clemenko/rke_airgap_install).

 #### sudo